 The Healthline FindCare tool can provide options in your area if you don’t already have a doctor.

-A number of conditions can trigger a cough with chest pain, so it can be difficult to pinpoint the underlying cause.
+A variety of conditions can trigger a cough with chest pain, so it can be difficult to pinpoint the underlying cause.
 Talk to your doctor, and be honest about your symptoms.
 The more information you provide, the easier it’ll be for your doctor to make a diagnosis.